 In additional to C-PACE, CGB offers homeowners low-interest loans with flexible terms for energy efficiency improvements as well as a solar rebate program to lower the cost of installing a system.
 A new program specially designed to meet the needs of low and moderate income homeowners ensures that clean energy solutions are affordable for all.

-With comprehensive annual financial reports and public meetings, CGB is a leader in tracking its progress against performance metrics and reporting them to the public.
-The FY15 Comprehensive Annual Financial Report (CAFR) indicates that as of June 30 2015, the bank had invested a total of nearly USD 166 million into projects costing a total of over USD 663 million, achieving an overall leverage ratio of 3:1.
-These investments have led to the creation of 3,092 direct jobs and over 5,200 indirect and induced jobs.
+Through comprehensive annual financial reports and public meetings, including its Comprehensive Annual Financial Reports (CAFR), CGB is a leader in tracking its progress against performance metrics and reporting them to the public.
+As of June 30 2017, the bank had invested a total of nearly USD 175 million into projects costing over USD 1 billion, achieving an overall leverage ratio of over 6:1.
 The amount of private capital CGB raises with each public dollar of investment is growing every year.
-The FY15 CAFR also states that CGB has supported deployment of 134.5 MW of installed clean energy capacity that will generate over 5.1 million MWh over its lifetime.
-Investments will also enable almost 1.3 million MMBtu of energy savings annually and avoid 1,389,105 tons of lifetime CO2 emissions, the equivalent of taking 10,953 cars off the road or planting 16,993 acres of trees.
+CGB estimates these investments have led to the creation of over 5,000 direct job-years and over 8,000 indirect and induced job-years.
+CGB has supported deployment of 235 MW of installed clean energy capacity that will generate over 8.2 million MWh over its lifetime.
+Investments are expected to enable over 134 million MMBtu of energy savings over the portfolio lifetime and avoid 200,000 tonnes of CO2 emissions every year.
+In FY16, 31% of projects completed were in distressed communities and between FY12-16, 25% of projects have been in distressed communities.